 We can perform a free site survey of the infestation in the UK and Ireland and provide all available treatment options to you.

-Check out the 15 day time lapse video below which shows just how fast it grows!
+Check out the 15-day time-lapse video below which shows just how fast it can grow!